Murray (toe) is listed as questionable ahead of Sunday's game against the Jaguars, but he is expected to play, CSN Bay Area's Scott Bair reports.

 Addae's status appears to be on the upswing for next week's contest, as the safety was able to practice with the Chargers on Thursday, albeit on a limited basis.
 For this week, however, Adrian Phillips is expected to get the start in place of Addae.

-Flowers (knee) is healthy after ending the season on IR, Michael Gehlken of the San Diego Union-Tribune reports.
+Benjamin (knee) is listed as questionable for Sunday's game against the Falcons, Michael Gehlken of the San Diego Union-Tribune reports.

 ESPN's Eric D. Williams previously noted that coach Mike McCoy indicated that he was hopeful Benjamin would play Sunday, but given that the wideout is listed as questionable -- the only Chargers with that designation this week -- his status must be tracked in advance of the team's 4:05 ET kickoff.